ClimateImpactLab/dscim-epa/README.md

 Note that this will download several gigabytes of data and may take several minutes, depending on your connection speed.

-## Running SCCs
+## Running SCGHGs

-After setting up your environment and the input data, you can run SCCs under different conditions with
+After setting up your environment and the input data, you can run SCGHG calculations under different conditions with

 ```bash
 python damage_fun_runs/command_line_scc.py